 Milk and water should be the only drinks taken between meals.
 Breastfeeding may well be continued into the second year or longer.
 Cows' milk can be the main drink from one year old and whole milk should be given until the child is at least two years old.
 A follow-on formula or growing up milk can be considered for toddlers who are nutritionally vulnerable and do not eat well.
-From the age of two, semi-skimmed milk can be introduced as a main milk drink, provided the child is eating well.
+From the age of two. semi-skimmed milk can be introduced as a main milk drink, provided the child is eating well.
 Fully skimmed milk is low in vitamin A and for this reason is not suitable as a drink for children under the age of five years.
 From five years of age fully skimmed milk can be given if excess weight gain is of concern.
-When only one type of milk is provided (e.g. in the nursery setting) it should be whole cows' milk because it contains more vitamin A than skimmed milks.
+When only one type of milk is provided (e.g. in the nursery setting) it should be whole cows' milk because it contains more vitamin A than semi skimmed or skimmed milks.

-Fruit juices are a good source of vitamin C and are best given with breakfast or a main meal because they help with the absorption of iron.
-However, all fruit juices are acidic and can cause dental caries and therefore should always be served diluted in a cup, never a bottle, and at meal or snack times only.
-These should be diluted one part juice to ten parts water.
+Fruit juices are high sugar drinks and as they are acidic they can cause dental caries.
+If used they should always be served well diluted in a cup, never a bottle, and at meal or snack times only.
+Dilute one part juice to ten parts water.

-Other sweet drinks are unsuitable for toddlers and pre-school children: they contribute to dental caries, they are a poor source of essential nutrients, they tend to displace other more nutritious foods, and they can lead to overweight and obesity. see Factsheet 3.3 Unsuitable drinks include fizzy (carbonated) drinks, still sugary drinks, squashes and flavoured waters, cartons of sugared drinks and cordials for milk drinks.
+Other sweet drinks are unsuitable for toddlers and pre-school children: they contribute to dental caries, they are a poor source of essential nutrients, they tend to displace other more nutritious foods, and they can lead to overweight and obesity.

+see Factsheet 3.3 Unsuitable drinks include fizzy (carbonated) drinks, still sugary drinks, squashes and flavoured waters, cartons of sugared drinks and cordials for milk drinks.
 Fizzy, carbonated drinks which are sugar-free are also harmful to teeth owing to their high acid content.

 Tea and coffee are not recommended for children under five years because they contain tannin and caffeine.
-Tannin interferes with the absorption of iron and caffeine is a stimulant. see Factsheet 4.4
+Tannin interferes with the absorption of iron and caffeine is a stimulant.
+See Factsheet 4.4

-PROTECTING THE TEETH TOOTH BRUSHING
+PROTECTING THE TEETH

+TOOTH BRUSHING